erikhai/GDSC-Event-Portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## What did I learn from this event?

+The event required us to clone this [Repository](https://github.com/Dylan700/portfolio-event) which consisted of the basic scaffold of the website.
+During the event, we were taught how to enhance the functionality of the website and how React, typescript and node.js.
+This event was an eye opener for me in many ways and it showed me another way to design a portfolio and showed me what kinds of designing is possible with other languages and frameworks.
+To check out my current portfolio [click here](erikhai.github.io)